-Under the Patronage of H.E.
-Dr. Mohammed Saleh Al-Sada Minister of Energy & Industry Affairs
+Under the patronage of H.E.
+Dr. Mohammed bin Saleh Al-Sada, Minister of Energy & Industry

 Qatar University's Board of Regents, chaired by HH the Qatar Emir Sheikh Tamim Bin Hamad Al-Thani, approved on January 22nd, 2007 the establishment of the QU Gas Processing Center proposed by the College of Engineering.